Outside Blue Ribbon

 Take the Sushi Deluxe ($45)

-But it was the lack of Komezu – the rice vinegar often preferred at shops like Blue Ribbon – that caught my attention.
-This shari also had the consistency of sandpaper; in fairness, Blue Ribbon is an all day – and night – sushiya, so we may have been at the end of the batch.
-That said, while texture and moisture degrade over time, flavour shouldn’t, though I’m sure some sushi scientist will email “well, actually...”.
+It didn’t help that this shari had the consistency of sandpaper; in fairness, Blue Ribbon is an all day – and night – sushiya, so we may have been At Batches End.
+That said, while texture and moisture degrade over time, flavour shouldn’t, though I’m sure some sushi scientist is already typing the “well, actually...” email.

 But really, I shouldn’t have been surprised.
 Great shari requires great technique.
 It’s why I sit behind a keyboard, rather than stand behind a counter.
 After 30 years, staff turns over, management loses focus – Blue Ribbon Sushi currently has 16 locations – and good technique gets lost to the sands of time.
 I’d love to use Mark Cuban’s “pigs get fat, hogs get slaughtered” line, but Mark’s underlying point on that quote aged as badly as Blue Ribbon’s shari.
 Mark, return my emails and we’ll call it even.